apache/spark/python/docs/source/index.rst

 * Have a single codebase that works both with pandas (tests, smaller datasets) and with Spark (distributed datasets).
 * Switch to pandas API and PySpark API contexts easily without any overhead.

+Note that pandas has different behavior per its version, and pandas API on Spark tries to match the behavior of pandas 1.4.

 **Streaming**

 Running on top of Spark, the streaming feature in Apache Spark enables powerful